teamcapybara/capybara/README.md

 ### <a name="apparition"></a>Apparition

-The [apparition driver](https://github.com/twalpole/apparition) in a new driver thatallows you to run tests using Chrome in a headless or headed configuration.
+The [apparition driver](https://github.com/twalpole/apparition) in a new driver that allows you to run tests using Chrome in a headless or headed configuration.
 It attempts to provide backwards compatibility with the [Poltergeist driver API](https://github.com/teampoltergeist/poltergeist) while allowing for the use of modern JS/CSS.
 It uses CDP to communicate with Chrome, thereby obviating the need for chromedriver.
 A compatibility layer for capybara-webkit is planned, although has not yet been started.
 This driver is being developed by the